Joeccp/SBA/report/REPORT.md

  9 | while true do
 10 |     input username
 11 |     input password
-12 |     if the username and password not correct AND it is the admin's account then 13 |         break the loop
+12 |     if the username and password are correct AND it is the admin's account then 13 |         break the loop
 14 | adminMode()
 15 | while true do